 Where We Are

-Sixty-two million daily listeners.
-535,000 active podcast series ...
-That's more than 18.5 million episodes.
-And 2000 more are being made available every week.
-Apple has recorded over 50 billion downloads since 2014.
+One hundred and fifty five million listeners.
+1,750,000 podcast series.
+More than 43 million episodes.
+And thousands more are being made available every week.
+Apple has recorded over 75 billion downloads since 2014.

 Those are huge numbers and they tell you two things: The medium is booming, but if you don't do it right, your fabulous content will get lost very quickly.

-The future of podcasting is not about creating great content, that's already being done.
-To be successful in the future we need to make sure your target audience can find it, even when they don't know it exists.
+The future of podcasting is not about creating great content, (that's already being done.)
+To be successful in the future we need to make sure your target audience can find your show, even when they don't know it exists.